 The Application Process

-The process for admission to start at BOA from September 2021 will commence with our Open Week in October 2020.
+The admission ROUND for September 2024 entry will commence with our Open Week in October 2023.

 Admission to BOA is via an aptitude workshop within a specialist pathway.
 No prior experience is required.
 Even if you are a beginner, you may have the potential to be very good.